sarroutbi/clevis-pkcs11-pin/ARCHITECTURE.md

     </li>
 </ul>

-To summarize: for clevis PKCS11 device unlocking without password prompt, /etc/crypttab will need to be configured with a specific socket file (name it clevis-pkcs11.sock).
+To summarize: for Clevis PKCS11 device unlocking without password prompt, /etc/crypttab will need to be configured with a specific socket file (name it clevis-pkcs11.sock).
 Clevis will provide a specific systemd unit file that parses which devices are configured to use it, so that it unlocks them with no passphrase mechanism involved, but asking for Clevis PKCS11 pin, if necessary, and performing unlock consequently.

 ## Installation and configuration